Adani Group: Eight out of 10 stocks hit lower circuits as short seller Hindenburg presses alarm button

 Adani stocks, namely Adani Transmission, Adani Green Energy, Adani Wilmar, Adani Power and Adani Total Gas tanked up to 20 per cent to hit their lower circuit levels.
 In addition, shares ACC, Ambuja Cements and NDTV also tanked in a rub-off effect.

-Only Adani Ports and Special Economic Zone and the group's flagship Adani Enterprises traded close to their lower price bands of 25 per cent and 20 per cent, respectively.
+Only Adani Ports and Special Economic Zone and the group's flagship Adani Enterprises traded close to their lower price bands of 25 per cent, each.
 Adani Ports crashed 24.70 per cent to hit a day low of Rs 536.85, just shy of its lower circuit of Rs 534.70.
-Adani Enterprises nosedived 19.73 per cent to hit a day low of Rs 2,720.90, a little above than its lower price band of Rs 2,711.90.
+In the case of Adani Enterprises, the stock nosedived 20 per cent to hit a day low of Rs 2,712.
+The counter has a revised lower price band of Rs 2,542.40.

 "Adani stocks are likely to continue under pressure due to the fallout from the Hindenburg report.
 The elevated valuations of Adani stocks are a serious concern," said V K Vijayakumar, Chief Investment Strategist at Geojit Financial Services.